 Terence Boateng, BSc

 I am a current BASc student in the Nutrition and Food program at Ryerson University.
-I hold an Honours BSc degree in Kinesiology as well as a certification in exercise physiology through CSEP.
-As a member of ND labs I have had the opportunity to assist in multiple studies including a cross sectional study which examined the validity and reliability of different body composition tools of the trade.
-Also, I have worked on research studying the role that different dietary carbohydrates at breakfast play on memory in children.
-Ongoing research includes phase 2 of this memory study, which looks to examine how dietary carbohydrates effect satiety in children.
-With regard to NExT lab testing services, I am an assistant manager and am involved in running fitness, metabolic, and body composition tests on varsity athletes and community members.
+I hold an Honours Bachelor of Science degree in Kinesiology from the University of Waterloo, and am a CSEP Certified Exercise Physiologist.
+As a member of ND labs I have had opportunities to assist in multiple studies, including a cross-sectional study examining the validity and reliability of four different types of body composition assessment tools.
+Recently I have worked on studies examining the effect of different dietary carbohydrates at breakfast on memory, cognition, glycemic response and satiety in children.
+In addition to my role at ND labs, I am an assistant manager of NExT Lab where I am involved in running fitness, metabolic and body composition tests on varsity athletes and community members.

 I am a current BASc student in the Nutrition and Food program at Ryerson University.
-As an assistant manager of NExT lab, I am involved in providing services such as physical fitness, energy expenditure and body composition tests to varsity athletes and the community.
-Previously, I have been involved in two research studies including a cross-sectional study examining the validity and reliability of four different types of body composition assessment tools.
-I was also involved in participant recruitment, data collection and data input for a study examining the effect of different dietary carbohydrates on glucose levels, subjective appetite, mood and cognition in children.
-Currently, I will be assisting in the screening, recruitment and data collection process for a study evaluating the effect of high-intensity interval exercise and chocolate milk on glycemic response, subjective appetite and cognition in children.
+As an assistant manager of NExT lab, I am involved in providing services such as physical fitness, energy expenditure and body composition testing to varsity athletes and the community.
+Previously, I was involved in a cross-sectional study examining the validity and reliability of four different types of body composition assessment tools.
+I was also involved in research studies examining the effect of different dietary carbohydrates on glycemic response, cognition and satiety in children.
+Currently, I will be leading a study examining the effect of high-intensity interval exercise and chocolate milk on glycemic response, subjective appetite and cognition in children.
 I am striving to pursue a career in sports nutrition and pediatric health.

 Cydney Prusky, BA

-I am currently an undergraduate student in the Food and Nutrition program at Ryerson University and I hold a degree from McGill University majoring in Psychology and Behavioural Science.
-I am an active volunteer within ND Labs and as such have had the opportunity to assist in multiple studies such as studying the effects of different carbohydrates at breakfast on memory, glucose levels and subjective appetite in children.
-I am curretly involved in a study examining the effects that dietary carbohydrates at breakfast have on satiety in children and in the upcoming months I will be studying the effects of high intensity interval training on blood glucose and cognition in children.
-I look forward to further developing my abilities as a researcher with ND Labs to hopefully do further research in the future with children.
+I am an undergraduate student in the Nutrition and Food program at Ryerson University and I hold a degree from McGill University majoring in Psychology and Behavioural Science.
+As a research assistant in ND labs I have had the opportunity to assist with multiple studies.
+These include a study examining the effects of different dietary carbohydrates at breakfast on memory, glycemic response and subjective appetite in children, as well as a study examining the effects of different dietary carbohydrates at breakfast on satiety in children.
+Currently, I am leading a study examining the effects of high intensity interval exercise and chocolate milk on glycemic response, cognition and satiety in children.
+I look forward to further developing my abilities as a researcher with ND labs and hope to continue to do research with children in the future.